Qiskit/RFCs/0023-executor-primitive.md

 # The proposal wants to acknowledge the transtionary reality in which the
 # primitives continue being the entry point for operating the quantum computer
-# and this is a low level interface for advanced usage.
+# and this is an specific interface for advanced usage.
 from qiskit.primitives.implementation import QuantumProgram, Executor

 import numpy as np